pricklygorse/Interactive-Image-Background-Remover/README.md

 ## Running

 `pip install` any missing packages, copy the background removal models you want to use into the Models folder (see model links below) then run `python backgroundremoval.py`.
-Any images supplied as arguments will be opened sequentially so you can work on the images in a batch.
+Any images supplied as arguments will be opened sequentially so you can work on the images in a batch, or it will open a file picker dialog to open a file if no arguements provided.

 ## Mouse